 2. Keep a Notebook or Journal by the Bed

 While you might be tired from a long day at school or work, the evening is when your brain is often the most creative.
+Engage this creative energy by keeping a journal by your bed.

 For fashion designer Vera Wang, her evening routine usually involves working on design concepts.
 She’s not alone — many creative types come up with their best ideas at nighttime.